AishwaryJain07/Bynry-case-study/README.md

 Edge cases I handled
 If a product has no recent sales, I skip it because alerts are only meaningful for actively selling products.

 If a company has multiple warehouses, I iterate over inventory per warehouse so each warehouse is checked independently.

 If sales quantity is zero or very low, I default the average daily sale to 1 to avoid division-by-zero errors.

 If the low-stock threshold is not directly on the product, I fetch it from the product type, keeping business rules centralized.

 For large datasets, I use select_related to reduce database queries and avoid N+1 query problems.

+If no products qualify for alerts, the API returns an empty alerts list with total_alerts = 0, not an error.

+If sales quantity is zero or very low, I default the average daily sale to 1 to avoid division-by-zero errors.
+If the low-stock threshold is not directly on the product, I fetch it from the product type, keeping business rules centralized.
+For large datasets, I use select_related to reduce database queries and avoid N+1 query problems.